-The Valley Day School is proud to be one of the few schools in the nation that have received certification in the Sanctuary Model of trauma informed care.
+The Valley Day School is proud to be one of the few schools in the nation that have received certification in the Sanctuary Model of trauma-informed care.
 The accreditation process lasted over three years.
-During that time, VDS redesigned their internal systems to create an organization committed to implementing the best practices for supporting growth and change through trauma informed care.
+During that time, VDS redesigned their internal systems to create an organization committed to implementing the best practices for supporting growth and change through trauma-informed care.

 S.E.L.F Framework The S.E.L.F Model provides such a framework in that it offers four categories for focus and intervention with both clients and families and the organization itself.
-It provides a simple and accessible language for all of the people working together towards change with comprehensive and universal categories.
+It contains a simple and accessible language for all of the people working together towards change with comprehensive and universal categories.

 Physical Safety- feeling safe on the outside,